voltraco/node-taglib2/README.md

 taglib version 2 bindings

 # USAGE
+If you are trying to *read* tags "in the hot path", meaning you care about performance, don't use a native module, stay in javascript-land.

+[`Here`](https://github.com/leetreveil/musicmetadata) is a good module for parsing meta data.
+However, if you need to *write* data, you may find this library useful.
+Keep in mind, performance is acceptable for one-off writes, but it takes about 1 second for 100 writes on a low-end macbook.

 ### WRITING TAGS
 A `cover`, can be any image type, but you need to specify the mimetype, to find the mimetype, we use [`node-mime`](https://github.com/broofa/node-mime).